maartenvantigkhem/real_estate_tracker/README.md

 # Real Estate Tracker

 ## About
 This is a small side project I use to help keep track of various real estate properties that might be worth investing in.
 Using Heroku, it works very nicely for free simple web hosting.
+Created using Rails, Bootstrap, Haml...

 Note that this is a quick scratch-your-own-itch project.
 That means it's not commented nor coded very well.